Infinitely many synchronized solutions for a nonlocal critical Hamiltonian elliptic system: Introduction and main results

 only admits solutions of the form

 where $a_1, a_2, b_j, \hat{b}_j \in \mathbb{R}$. \end{thm}

-\begin{Rem} Analysis similar to that in Appendix A of \cite{LXLTX1}, we can use the Moser iteration method to show $L^{\infty}(\mathbb{R}^N)$-regularity of the $H^1(\mathbb{R}^N)$ solution of equation \eqref{linear}. \end{Rem}
+\begin{Rem} Analysis similar to that in Appendix A of \cite{LXLTX1}, we can use the Moser iteration method to show $L^{\infty}(\mathbb{R}^N)$-regularity of the $D^{1,2}(\mathbb{R}^N)$ solution of equation \eqref{linear}. \end{Rem}

-With the conclusion on nondegeneracy, the main objective of this paper is to investigate the existence of infinitely many solutions to the system \eqref{CFL}.
+With the conclusion on nondegeneracy, the main purpose of this paper is to investigate the existence of infinitely many solutions of system \eqref{CFL}.
 To address this problem, we assume that the functions \( K_1 \) and \( K_2 \) are bounded and satisfy the following conditions:

 \begin{itemize} \item[\textbf{(I)}] The functions \( K_1(r, x'') \) and \( K_2(r, x'') \) have a common critical point \( (r_0, x_0'') \), such that \( r_0 > 0 \), \( K_1(r_0, x_0'') = K_2(r_0, x_0'') = 1 \), and